theWayofthecode/IMfs/README.md

 IMfs
 ====

-An instant messaging file server for Inferno.
+An instant messaging file server for Inferno (Fall 2009).
+This project was implemented when I was undergraduate student at the university of thessaly.